the making of a poet

 rooms:

-“cry o mother, father, family cry, lend me ten
+“cry o mother, father, family cry, lend me teni wanted to write; i really & truly did, but could not. there

 thousand eyes & i will fill them with prophetic